Sahil321-coder-code/RasBuddy/JOURNAL.md

 pip3 install vosk pyttsx3 sounddevice pygame argostranslate requests adafruit-circuitpython-ssd1306
 ```

-Next, download and install the libraries:(The files that we will be downloading inn the code are given in Important Files > Libraries > ( You will see two files, download them and upload them into your RasBuddy code ) after uploading the two files in the code run this code in the terminal of Raspberry Pi Imager:
+Next, download and install the libraries:(The files that we will be downloading in the code are given in Important Files > Libraries > ( there will be a Google Drive link, click on it)( You will see two files, download them and upload them into your RasBuddy code.)
+After uploading the two files, run this code in the terminal of Raspberry Pi Imager:

 Install Vosk Model & Argos Model:
 ```bash